 Some samples show citrus or chocolate undertones depending on the source material.

-Aging in animal skin adds complexity that's hard to describe but immediately recognizable.
+Aging in animal skin adds complexity that is hard to describe but immediately recognizable.

-If the hash smells dusty, chemical, or like nothing at all, walk away.
+If the hash smells dusty, chemical, or like nothing at all, that is a red flag.

-Red flags include dry and brittle texture that crumbles when you handle it.
+A dry and brittle texture that crumbles when handled is another warning sign.

 Unregulated markets carry contamination risks from storage in unsanitary conditions or deliberate adulteration.